shahin-fotowat/Hashing/README.md

 -----------------------------------------------------------------
 - Hash Table techniques covered in this project are:

- o DirectChaining.
+ - DirectChaining
- o DoubleHashing
+ - DoubleHashing
- o LinearProbing
+ - LinearProbing
- o QuadraticProbing
+ - QuadraticProbing